-Location of Premises Situated in an urban area.
+Location of Premises Situated in a housing estate.
 Location Type Residential area.
 Approximate Date of Construction / Significant Refurbishment / Conversion Unable to determine with any certainty.
-Date of conversion/ construction: Circa 2018.
+Post 2000 approx. and built to current building regulations.
 Primary Construction Type Concrete frame.
 Concrete floor.
 Brick, block & concrete infill.
-Roof Details Not applicable - The flats and common areas appear to be directly below 1-88 Dominion House.
-Roof Voids There were no roof voids present.
-Approximate Dimensions of Premises Length x Breadth 35 metres x 15 metres.
-Number of Flats in the Premises Four flats - 89-90 & 91-92.
-Type of Property Individual premises below neighbouring property.
+Roof Details The premises has a domed roof.
+Roof Voids From looking into the roof space at the head of the stairs, it appears that an ablative coated fire batt system extended to the full roof height.
+Approximate Dimensions of Premises Length x Breadth 17 meters x 13 meters approx. Number of Flats in the Premises 10.
+Type of Property End of terrace.
 Occupancy Type Residential.
-External Fire Spread, cladding and Balconies Exterior cladding was confirmed as being present in significant quantities or locations at 1-88 Dominion House which is directly above these flats.
+External Fire Spread, cladding and Balconies Exterior cladding appears to present in significant quantities or locations.